Luxidor/hotel_project/README.md

 ## How to Run

-when in the project folder enter 'python3 command.py' type 'help' for commands when prompted by '>>'
+When in the project folder enter 'python3 command.py'

+Type 'help' for commands when prompted by '>>'